 Upon graduation from law school, I took a position with Weintraub, Stock, Bennett, Grisham and Underwood, P.C. in Memphis, Tennessee, a law firm specializing in labor and employment law.
 I later established Harper Law Firm, focusing on business law and general civil litigation.
 After four years, I helped found Stroud & Harper, P.C. in DeSoto County, MS, a general civil litigation and real estate firm.
 Seven years later, my wife and I decided to move our family and practices back to Oxford.

 In 2011, I attended the Harvard Program on Negotiation where I was introduced to the advanced study of negotiation and mediation.
 After that, I completed the required attorney training to become a certified mediator.
 In order to further my professional development as a mediator and a conflict resolution practitioner, and to be able to offer a broader range of knowledge, tools, and services, I enrolled in and completed Abilene Christian University’s Master of Arts program in Conflict Resolution and Reconciliation.
-My coursework included advanced mediation, theory of conflict, managing conflict in the workplace, conflict theory and communication, organizational behavior, ethics and conflict resolution, conflict management systems design, ethics and conflict resolution, among others.
+My coursework included negotiation and mediation, advanced mediation (divorce), theory of conflict, managing conflict in the workplace, conflict theory and communication, organizational behavior, ethics and conflict resolution, conflict management systems design, among others.

 I am admitted to practice law in the Supreme Court of Mississippi, all Mississippi Federal Courts, the 5th Circuit Court of Appeals, the Supreme Court of Tennessee, the West and Middle Districts of Tennessee of the U.S. District Court in Tennessee, the 6th Circuit Court of Appeals, the Alabama Supreme Court, the Northern and Middle districts of the U.S. District Court in Alabama, and the 11th Circuit Court of Appeals.
 I have also held memberships in the Mississippi Bar Association, the Alabama State Bar, The Tennessee Bar Association, the American Bar Association (ADR Section), the Association of Conflict Resolution, and SHRM (Society for Human Resource Management).

-My professional focus is now on conflict intervention (mediation), conflict prevention (human resource and leadership consulting), and legal services in the areas of employment, commercial, business, and healthcare law.
+My professional focus is now on conflict intervention (mediation), conflict prevention (human resource and leadership consulting), and legal advice and representation in the areas of employment, commercial, business, and healthcare law.